edevPedro/eTensor/README.md

 # eTensor

-Let’s Build a Deep Learning Library from Scratch Using NumPy (Part 1)
+A very simple Deep Learning Library from Scratch Using NumPy following the book https://zekcrates.quarto.pub/deep-learning-library

 ## Introduction